How to save money for a car in 7 steps

 As a guideline, Edmunds recommends that your new car payment shouldn’t exceed 15 percent of your monthly take-home pay — 10 percent if the car is pre-owned or you’re leasing.

-It’s also important to budget for vehicle maintenance, so look for a car with regular maintenance costs within your means, and set aside money in your budget for this purpose.
-Some manufacturers conveniently include one or more maintenance visits in the purchase price of a car.
+• Vehicle maintenance: Look for a car with maintenance costs within your means, and set aside money in your budget for this purpose.
+Some manufacturers conveniently include some maintenance visits in the purchase price of a car.

-Gasoline can be a significant chunk of your monthly expenses, with the national average price at $3.76 a gallon as of November 2022, according to the U.S. Energy Information Administration.
-The agency’s forecast calls for prices to fall only slightly to about $3.57 a gallon in 2023.
+• Gasoline: Fuel can be a big chunk of your monthly expenses, with the national average price at $3.06 a gallon as of January 2024, according to the U.S. Energy Information Administration.
+National average gas prices will average $3.38 in 2024, according to GasBuddy projections.
 So while buying a car with efficient gas mileage can help you make fewer trips to the pump, it can also save you money.

 5. Establish a savings plan

 You may have a vague savings goal in mind, but it’s important to put a precise number on it.
-With the help of Bankrate’s auto down payment calculator, you can determine how much money you’ll need to save every month to afford a down payment for a car.
+With the help of Bankrate’s auto down payment calculator, you can determine how much you’ll need to save every month.

-As you tuck away your money, find a smart spot for it.
-One strategy is to open a savings account at a bank or credit union apart from where you keep your checking account, which may make it less tempting to dip into your savings.
+• Find the best place for your savings: Consider opening a savings account at a bank or credit union apart from where you keep your checking account, which may make it less tempting to dip into your savings.

-Another option is to schedule automatic transfers from your checking to your savings account on a regular basis.
-Most banks provide this option, making it convenient for a portion of your paycheck to go straight to savings.
+• Schedule automatic transfers: Most banks allow you to set up automatic transfers from checking to savings, making it convenient to send a portion of your paycheck straight to savings.

-As of this writing, the best savings accounts pay about 3.5 percent APY and higher.
+The best savings accounts pay about 5.00% APY and higher.
 An account with a higher yield will help you build your savings faster.

 6. Trade in or sell your old car